bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/docs/README.md

 ![PCB Assembly Options](images/JLCPCB-AssemblyAddToCart.png)

 They will give you a price for ordering 5 assembled pcbs (that's their minimum order).
-I think I paid ~$150 to have the PCB manufactured, assembled, and shipped to my door.
+I think I paid ~$175 to have the PCB manufactured, assembled with additional parts we ordered, and shipped to my door.
 Keep an eye on your email to confirm the order at the various steps.
 It will take a week or two for it arrive and they look like this:

 ![PCBs](images/PCBs.png)

-## 5. Solder Everything
+## 5. Order the Additional Parts JLCPCB doesn't Assemble

-As mentioned above, JLCPCB will not have assembled all the parts.
-Primarily the pots, encoders, LEDs, Foot Switches, and screen will still need to be assembled by hand.
+There are a few parts that you will need to order yourself and solder on the PCBs after you recieve them from JLCPCB.

+Here is a list of the additional parts to order for the PCB:

+1. 2 Headers 20-Pin Single Row for the Daisy Seed.
+I used these from [Amazon](https://www.amazon.com/dp/B09MYBZZKZ)
+2. 6 Pots.
+These are the ones I used [PRS11R-415F-N103B1](https://www.newark.com/bourns/prs11r-415f-n103b1/rotary-potentiometer-10kohm-0/dp/65AH0672).
+3. 1 Rotary Encoder.
+This is the one I used [PEC11R-4215K-S24](https://www.mouser.com/ProductDetail/652-PEC11R-4215K-S24)
+4. 1 OLED Screen.
+This is the one I used from [Amazon](https://www.amazon.com/dp/B01MQPQF24)
+5. 2 Leds (3mm Any Color).
+These are the one I used from [Amazon](https://www.amazon.com/dp/B07QXR5MZB)
+6. 2 Footswitches.
+These are the ones I used from [Amazon](https://www.amazon.com/dp/B08TBTWDYV)

+## 6. Finish the PCB (Solder Everything!)

+Once you receive the PCB from JLCPCB and the extra parts you ordered separately (Headers, Pots, Encoder, Screen, LEDs, Foot Switches), you will need to solder everything to finish the PCB.

 Make sure to solder them in the following order (everything goes on the side without the SMD parts, except the 20-pin headers):